kuzzleio/documentation-old/api-reference/source/includes/_authController.md

 }
 ```

-Get **non sensitive** credential information of the specified `<strategy>` for the current user.
+Get credential information of the specified `<strategy>` for the current user.
 Provided information completely depend of the strategy.
-The result can be empty.
+The result can be an empty object.

 ## getMyRights